Using const type parameters For Better Inference

-The solution here is to take
+The solution here is to annotate the type parameters

 Now when this function is called with a tuple of elements, it infers the entire tuple of elements.

 name: "banana", it